RakhithJK/OfficeDev-teams-toolkit-wiki/Using-existing-Azure-AD-app-in-TeamsFx-project.md

 1. Go to app's "Manifest" page, copy the "id" under "oauth2Permissions" as **Access As User Scope ID**.

-# Get necessary info from existing Azure AD app
+# Get necessary info from existing Microsoft Entra app

-* You may skip this part if you follow the instruction above to create an Azure AD app.
+* You may skip this part if you follow the instruction above to create an Microsoft Entra app.

-1. Go to the [Azure Portal](https://portal.azure.com) and select "Azure Active Directory".
+1. Go to the [Azure Portal](https://portal.azure.com) and select "Microsoft Entra".

-1. Select "App Registrations" and find your existing Azure AD app.
+1. Select "App Registrations" and find your existing Microsoft Entra app.

 1. Go to app's "Overview" page, copy the **Application (client) ID** and **Object ID**; we will need it later.
 Verify that the "Supported account types" is set to **My organization only**.

 1. Go to app's "Certificates & secrets" page, press the copy button under the "Value" column to copy the **Client Secret**.
 Note: if you can not copy the secret, please follow the [instruction](#create-client-secret-for-azure-ad-app) to create a new client secret.

 1. Go to app's "Expose an API" page.
 Update the Application ID URI if the format is not as below:
-   - If your project is tab app, fill in `api://<your-tab-domain>/<aad-app-client-id>`
+   - If your project is tab app, fill in `api://<your-tab-domain>/<Microsoft-Entra-app-client-id>`
    - If your project is bot or message extension app, fill in `api://botid-<your-bot-id>`
    - If your project contains both tab and bot / message extension, fill in `api://<your-tab-domain>/botid-<your-bot-id>`

 1. If you have already add "access_as_user" scope under "Scopes defined by this API" and pre-auth the two Teams Client Ids, go to app's "Manifest" page, copy the "id" under "oauth2Permissions" as **Access As User Scope ID**.
-Otherwise, follow the steps in `Create Access As User Scope for Azure AD app` to create a new one.
+Otherwise, follow the steps in `Create Access As User Scope for Microsoft Entra app` to create a new one.

 # Set necessary info in TeamsFx project